 Homemade Sushi is so much cheaper than at the restaurant.
 Plus, it’s easy and fun to make your own rolls at home, so you can put all your favorite ingredients into your perfect custom roll — here’s how!

-I’ll be very honest and say that there’s definitely a reason why chefs spend a decade learning how to perfect sushi rice or cut raw fish like a boss, because it does make a difference.
+I’ll be very honest and say that there’s definitely a reason why sushi chefs spend a decade learning how to perfect sushi rice or cut raw fish like a boss, because it does make a difference.

 And you know what else?
 Sushi is really fun to make at home.

-We are fortunate to have access to sushi grade raw fish, but you can still make sushi at home if you can’t find some.
+We are fortunate to have access to sushi-grade fish (our favorite is raw salmon), but you can still make sushi at home if you can’t find some.

 Or if you want to try something a little different, you can make Korean Kim Bap.
 It’s fairly similar to sushi, but no raw fish.

 What seaweed should you use for sushi recipes?

 To get started, you need the right kind of seaweed.
 The one on the left below is thick and perfect for rolling (this is the one I use).
 The one on the right is too flimsy.
 I use that seaweed for snacking.
 Make sure you get seaweed specific for making sushi, which it should state on the package.
 It will sometimes say “nori” on the package.

 If the seaweed you’ve bought seems to have one side that’s shinier than the other, have the shiny side facing the rolling surface so that it’s on the outside of the roll.